 ACTIVITIES AT SERIAN'S SERENGETI MOBILE LAMAI:

-- Activities from Lamai aim to bring you the best of the region’s wildlife – and on a truly spectacular scale!
+Activities from Serian’s Serengeti Mobile Lamai aim to bring you the best of the region’s wildlife – and on a truly spectacular scale:

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.